Statue of Ashurbanipal (San Francisco)

 Bronze statue by Fred Parhad in San Francisco, California, U.S.

 Ashurbanipal, also known as the Ashurbanipal Monument or the Statue of Ashurbanipal, is a bronze sculpture by Fred Parhad, an artist of Assyrian descent.
 It is located in the Civic Center of San Francisco, California, in the United States.
 The 15 ft statue depicting the Assyrian king of the same name was commissioned by the Assyrian Foundation for the Arts and presented to the City of San Francisco in 1988 as a gift from the Assyrian people.
 The sculpture reportedly cost $100,000 and was the first "sizable" bronze statue of Ashurbanipal.
 It is administered by the City and County of San Francisco and the San Francisco Arts Commission.

 Parhad's work was met with some criticism by local Assyrians, who argued it was inaccurate to portray Ashurbanipal holding a clay tablet and a lion, or wearing a skirt.
-The critics thought the statue looked more like the Sumerian king Gilgamesh; Maureen Gallery Kovacs, a Yale Ph.D. who has translated The Epic of Gilgamesh (Stanford U.P., 1989), believed the sculpture depicted neither figure, but rather a Mesopotamian "protective figure".
+The critics thought the statue looked more like the Sumerian king Gilgamesh; Renee Kovacs, a Yale Ph.D, believed the sculpture depicted neither figure, but rather a Mesopotamian "protective figure".
 Parhad defended the accuracy of his work, while also admitting that he took artistic liberties.

 Background

 In Assyrian sculpture, the famous colossal entrance way guardian figures of lamassu were often accompanied by a hero grasping a wriggling lion with one hand and typically a snake with the other, also colossal and in high relief; these are generally the only other types of high relief in Assyrian sculpture.
-They continue the Master of Animals tradition in Mesopotamian art, and may represent Enkidu, a central figure in the Ancient Mesopotamian Epic of Gilgamesh.
+They continue the Master of Animals tradition in Mesopotamian art, and may represent Enkidu or Gilgamesh, the central figures in the Ancient Mesopotamian Epic of Gilgamesh.
 In the palace of Sargon II at Khorsabad, a group of at least seven lamassu and two such heroes with lions surrounded the entrance to the "throne room", "a concentration of figures which produced an overwhelming impression of power."
 The arrangement was repeated in Sennacherib's palace at Nineveh.